 You can prevent others from seeing what you’re doing by enabling the Blank Screen feature.
 This will “blank” the screen of the remote computer while you’re accessing and controlling it so people physically in front of the workstation are unable to watch you work.

-Splashtop users are able to toggle the blank screen on/off while in a remote session, as well as the lock remote computer’s keyword and mouse to prevent tampering while you’re working on the computer.
+Splashtop users are able to toggle the blank screen on/off while in a remote session, as well as the lock remote computer’s keyboard and mouse to prevent tampering while you’re working on the computer.

 Does Splashtop monitor my web traffic?